aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c1_l3vpn_lab_guide.rst

             vrf A
             ip address 10.8.15.8/24

    #.
-Now leverage BGP EVPN to advertise reachability of any routes learned in VRF ``A`` from the customer to by setting
+Now leverage BGP EVPN to advertise reachability of any routes learned in VRF ``A`` from the customer by setting
       a Route Distinguisher, or **RD**, and a Route Target, or **RT**, within BGP on **EOS1**.
 It should have a unique **RD** following the format of **<Loopback0 IP>** ``:1`` and the **RT** on all routers in the VPN should match as ``1:1``.